embeddedboys/Gallery/content/_index.md

 ---
-title: Projects
+title: embeddedboys Gallery
 linktitle: Home
-description: Share what we are creating.
+description: Record what we create.
 #lastmod: 2023-11-19
 featured_image: # default: first image in this directory
 # featured_image on the home page is used for OpenGraph cards, etc.